lunellav/lunellav.github.io/README.md

 # lunellav.github.io

-Hello, I'm Vera Valenti, an international student from Indonesia currently pursuing an Engineering Associates degree at Harper College.
+Hello, I'm Vera Valenti, an international student from Indonesia currently enrolled in a CS + Advertising major at the University of Illinois, Urbana-Champaign.
 Welcome to my portfolio, where I showcase examples of my coding projects.

 ## About Me